soc-ucsd/mixed-traffic/docs/smoothing_traffic_flow.md

 - gamma_s means the preference setting of vehicle spacing.
 - gamma_v means the preference setting of vehicle velocity.
-- gamma_u means the preference setting of vehivle input.
+- gamma_u means the preference setting of vehicle input.

 ```matlab
 if mix && controllerType == 1